MAA-98/MAA-98/README.md

 ## ➕ Other featured projects

 - **Swisp** — a Swift-flavored LISP for in-process scripting in Swift apps.
-- **hookey** — a buffer and cursor execution layer over `ropey` for Rust text-buffer workflows, work in progress.
-- **gill** — a CLI for sending LLM prompts with file snippets.
 - **maa-98.github.io** — blog site.
+- Various publicly archived toy projects and experiments.

 ## ⚡ Tech I like working with

-Rust · TypeScript · Swift · Python
+TypeScript · Rust · Swift · Python